Zero-temperature criticality in the Gaussian random bond Ising model on a square lattice: Model and graph expansion

-where $a,b$ numerate the connected simple graphs, that are embeddable into the square lattice. $g_a$ is the number of the embedding of the graph $a$ into the square lattice.
-It comprises the degeneracy under the action of the point group $D_4$ of the square lattice on the embedding cluster and the degeneracy under the action of the bending parts of the embedding cluster.
-If $b$ is a subgraph of graph $a$, then $g_{ab}$ is the number of the embedding of the graph $b$ into any particular variant of the embedding of the graph $a$ into the square lattice. $F_a(\beta)$ is the average free energy of the Gaussian random bond Ising model, limited to some embedding of the graph $a$ into the square lattice.
-Both $g_{ab}$ and $F_a(\beta)$ are independent of a particular variant of the embedding.
-The cumulant of the graphs $a$ contribution to the free energy is defined recursively as:\cite{sikes,Aharony}
+where $a$ numerates the connected simple graphs that are embeddable into the square lattice. $g_a$ is the number of embeddings of the graph $a$ into the square lattice.
+It is comprised of the degeneracy under the action of the point group $D_4$ of the square lattice on the embedded cluster and the degeneracy under the action of all the possible flexes in the joints of the embedded cluster.
+The cumulant of the graphs' $a$ contribution to the free energy is defined recursively as~\cite{sikes,Aharony}:

-Note, that Eq.(\ref{exp}) follows from the above expression when $a$ covers a large part of the square lattice and, therefore, asymptotically $\delta F_a=0$.

-Let us redefine, shifting by a constant, the bond energy of the Ising model as:
+where $\langle {\cal F}_a(T,\{J\}) \rangle_{\{J\}}$ is the average free energy of the Gaussian random bond Ising model, limited to some embedding of the graph $a$ into the square lattice.
+If $b$ is a subgraph of graph $a$, then $g_{ab}$ is the number of the embeddings of the graph $b$ into any particular variant of the embedding of the graph $a$ into the square lattice.
+Both $g_{ab}$ and $\langle {\cal F}_a(T,\{J\})\rangle_{\{J\}}$ are independent of a particular variant of the embedding.
+Note, that Eq.~(\ref{exp}) follows from the above expression when $a$ covers a very large part of the square lattice and, therefore, the identity: $\langle \delta {\cal F}_a(T,\{J\}) \rangle_{\{J\}} =0$, holds asymptotically.

-We observe, that for any graph, that has at least one dangling edge, ending in a vertex of incidence valence one, the average cumulant of the free energy, evaluated using Eq.(\ref{shift}), is exactly zero.
-Eliminating such dangling bonds one by one, we end up with a backbone graph, that consists of vertices of incidence valence two, three and four, all embeddable into the square lattice.
-Graphs, that contribute the cumulants to the average free energy of the Gaussian random bond Ising model, Eq.(\ref{exp}), are conveniently classified, combined, into diagram classes, with the simplest diagrams schematically shown in Fig.\ref{diagram}.
-These diagrams consist of vertices of incidence valence three and four connected by lines that represent vertices of incidence valence two and adjacent edges.
-Obviously, the average free energy may depend only on the total length of the line, and not on its particular embedding route.
-We also observe, that a cumulant contribution from the graphs, that represent one-line reducible diagrams, also vanish.
-As well as the cumulant contribution from the graphs, that represent diagrams, that can be disconnected by cutting out a four-fold vertex, the so-called articulate graphs.
-Finally, the sum in the graph expansion, Eq.(\ref{exp}), span only over graphs from the diagram classes, shown in Fig.\ref{diagram} and the likes.
+For any graph, that has at least one free end, i.e. a vertex with only one incident edge (denoted hereunder a `dangling' edge), the average cumulant of the free energy, evaluated using Eq.~(\ref{Reduced}), is exactly zero.
+Eliminating such dangling bonds one by one, we end up with a backbone graph, that consists of vertices of incidence degree two, three and four, all embeddable into the square lattice.
+The cumulant contributions from the graphs that are one-line reducible also vanish.
+As well as the cumulant contributions from the graphs that can be disconnected by cutting out a four-fold vertex, the so-called articulate graphs.
+The average free energy may depend only on the total length of the line, and not on its particular embedding route.